-For content marketers, a well-researched report on a new trend or a pressing industry challenge is the holy grail.
+For marketers, a well-researched whitepaper or report that offers industry insight is the holy grail.
 This kind of research report is exciting to build content around since the usefulness of the data is evident.
 But that doesn’t mean creating and executing an effective campaign is going to be easy.

 Here’s your step-by-step guide to planning a content campaign that will get your research report seen far and wide.